Zir0-93/zir0-93.github.io/_posts/2019-01-05-best-practices-deploying-serverless-architectures.md

 Serverless applications often consist of plucking and combining various services and packages together which can make keeping track of everything a complex process, especially when running multi-environment setups.

 In such scenarios, I feel it's important that processes surrounding Serverless architectures should be scalable, automated, and require little manual intervention.
 This list represents my thoughts on how to deal with the complexity.

-If you think this list could benefit from other ideas/concepts I've missed, let me know in the comments below!